 Adjacent to the hippodrome is the Blue Mosque, also known as the Sultan Ahmet Mosque, and in my opinion, one of the most beautiful buildings in the world.
 The sumptuous building is remarkable for its six minarets, different than other mosques, that normally have two or four minarets.

 It is possible to visit the mosque inside but pay attention to the prayer hours, as it is not possible to visit it during the prayers.
 It is also important to note that to get inside you must dress appropriately accordingly to the Muslim dress code, covering from arms, to ankles.
-Women also must cover their head with a veil.
+Women also must cover their heads with a veil.

 But if you forget about the dress code, don’t worry, there is an area for tourists in the mosque’s courtyard where you can borrow garments and veils, it is completely free.